jackyzha0/jackyzha0.github.io/content/thoughts/extended mind hypothesis.md

 		-   thus, ants lay scent trails between nest and food source
 - humans partake in [generational learning](thoughts/generational%20learning.md)

+## Agential Gullibility
+In which we too readily bolt external processes onto our own agency.
+To rephrase, to rely too heavily on the external faculties and [trust](thoughts/trust.md) in them blindly and fully.

 ##  Otto — the man who lost his memory
 -   clark and chalmers (extended mind) argued that information in his notebook should be amongst Otto's memories
 	-   parity principle